VincentRisi/jportal/anydbMake.md

 # anydbMake.py - A simple make scripter for building generator based code

 The python code parses a simple text script using the following syntax rules.
 The script is read line by line.
+The syntax used by the scripter is to make is easy to have readable scripts.

 If there is a # character anywhere on the line the rest of the line including the # char is ignored.

-If the line contains a simple xxxx=yyyy this is assumed to be a set of xxxx with the value yyyy and anything of the form ${xxxx} is replaced with yyyy.
+If the line contains a single token ie no white space of the form xxxx=yyyy this is assumed to be a set of xxxx with the value yyyy and anything of the form ${xxxx} is replaced with yyyy.
 Replacements are done first before any parsing is done.

 Empty line ie. lines containing only white space are ignored.

 The script must start with a project name line.
+There can be comment and blank lines before the project name line.

 Main keywords must be a single case sensitive word on a line.
 These are